Characters of the Metroid series: Quiet Robe

-The only surviving member of the Thoha tribe, kept in service to Raven Beak to control the Metroids and E.M.M.I. units.
-He saves her from an E.M.M.I. in Ferenia and explains Raven Beak's plan, as well as opening a gate on the map that previously blocked further progress.
-However, after Samus assures Quiet Robe that she will stop Raven Beak's plans, he is killed by one of Raven Beak's drone soldiers.
+The only surviving member of the Thoha tribe, kept in service to Raven Beak to control the Metroids and E.M.M.I. units, he saves her from an E.M.M.I. in Ferenia and explains Raven Beak's plan, as well as opening a gate in Burenia that previously blocked further progress.
+After Samus assures Quiet Robe that she will stop Raven Beak's plans, he is killed by one of Raven Beak's drone soldiers.
 After the X Parasites are released from Elun, one of them reanimates Quiet Robe and puppets his body to reactivate the remaining E.M.M.I.
 After Raven Beak's defeat, however, the undead Quiet Robe returns to allow Samus to escape the planet on her ship without draining its energy with her Metroid abilities.
 As he is absorbed, he graciously bows to Samus, showing that, uniquely among X victims, a remnant of his personality may still remain even after infection.
 Both Quiet Robe and Raven Beak speak the fictional Chozo language in cutscenes, and are voiced by Spanish voice actors in all regions of the game.

+Reception

+TheGamer praised the series' "fascinating selection of Bounty Hunters, antagonists, and old acquaintances", noting their "intriguing backstories and personalities."